Qarik-Group/ultimate-guide-to-bosh/docs/stemcells.md

 Although each BOSH release will have an implicit preference for a stemcell (most BOSH releases are developed/tested/deployed against Ubuntu stemcells), there is no metadata or contract within a BOSH release to help `bosh deploy` fail fast or fail with helpful error messages if you use the wrong stemcell.

-In the case of the `zookeeper` deployment manifest, the selection of an `os: ubuntu-trusty` stemcell can discovered from the project's own [sample deployment manifest](https://github.com/cppforlife/zookeeper-release/blob/6f073fdbbf411babbde11085abb7f43cced8b8d3/manifests/zookeeper.yml#L9-L12).
+In the case of the `zookeeper` deployment manifest, the selection of an `os: ubuntu-trusty` stemcell can be discovered from the project's own [sample deployment manifest](https://github.com/cppforlife/zookeeper-release/blob/6f073fdbbf411babbde11085abb7f43cced8b8d3/manifests/zookeeper.yml#L9-L12).
 Good BOSH releases or deployment projects will provide sample BOSH deployment manifests.

 The selection of `os: ubuntu-trusty` means that the BOSH director must already have an `ubuntu-trusty` stemcell preloaded before running `bosh deploy`.
 At the time of writing there is no facilities in the BOSH CLI nor BOSH director to automatically discover, download, and install the required stemcell for a deployment manifest.